 “The fact is that we were having an incident every weekend, and typically it was something that no one had ever seen before,” said Sgt.
 Raymond Ewing.
 “Last weekend the first sergeant mentioned just about everything under the sun, then some PFC bangs some tranny-hooker without a condom in a police parking lot.
 I mean come on!”

 On Saturday morning, First Sergeant Bowling warned of the dangers of sexual relations with transvestite hookers without a condom.

 “Hey gents, let’s not go banging trannies in a parking lot of a damn police station!
-Where you at Morales?,” said Bowling, calling for PFC Morales, who was still pending his non-judicial punishment for the previous incident.
+Where you at Morales?,” said Bowling, calling for Pfc.
+Juan Morales, who was still pending his non-judicial punishment for the previous incident.
 “Oh, and speaking of cops.
 Let’s not punch police officers repeatedly in the face.”

 Other Marines reported more graphic depictions of sex acts and the ensuing pitfalls.

 “Hey, don’t be a dummy, cum on her tummy.
 We don’t want to add or detract from the population this weekend,” said Bowling, according to witnesses at the brief.